WelkinU/CodeDepot/README.md

 ## American / European Options Pricing with Binomial Model - [OptionsPricingBinomialModel.py](OptionsPricingBinomialModel.py)

-Pricing American and European put and call options using a binomial model (extensible to trinomial).
-Based off math described here: https://youtu.be/L8hMr07F4k8
+Pricing American and European put and call options using a basic binomial model (extensible to trinomial).
+Based off math described here: https://youtu.be/L8hMr07F4k8 and https://youtu.be/j4bl6AFpOr0

+Algorithm generates a tree of nodes and calculates backward to determine pricing for all nodes.
+Also determines when an American option should be exercised early.
+Should be easily extensible for models with more than just 2 branches per node - such as trinomial model.

 ![AmericanOptionsPricing](images/AmericanOptionsBinomial.png)